-To swap your primary and secondary display designations (for example, to use your external monitor as your primary display after docking):
+To swap your primary and secondary display designations (for example, to use your external monitor as your primary display):

-- 1. Click the Start button, point to Settings, and then click Control Panel. - 2.
+- 1. Click the Start button and click Control Panel - 2.
 Under Pick a category, click Appearance and Themes. - 3.
-Under or pick a Control Panel icon, click Display. - Click Settings tab→ Advanced→ Displays tab.
+Under Pick a task..., click the area you want to change, or under or pick a Control Panel icon, click Display - Click Settings tab→ Advanced→ Displays tab.

-See the documentation that came with your video card for additional information.
+See the documentation that came with your video card for additional information